james-door/cv/src/personalProjectsMarkup/website.md

     --right-circle-dark-mode-background-colour: transparent;
 }
 ```
 CSS custom properties cascade like other CSS properties.
-To ensure that every element can inherits the properties, I assigned the `html•colour-theme` attribute to the root element, `html•<html>`.
-The root element `html•colour-theme` attribute is set to the value of React state varaible `jsx•darkModeState` whenever the page is first loaded or if the value `jsx•darkModeState` is changed.
-This functionality is achieved using a `jsx•useEffect` hook, in the below code fence.
+To ensure that every element  inherits the properties, I assigned the `html•colour-theme` attribute to the root element, `html•<html>`.
+The root element `html•colour-theme` attribute is set to the value of the React state variable `jsx•darkModeState` whenever the page is first loaded or if the value `jsx•darkModeState` is changed.
+This functionality is achieved using a `jsx•useEffect` hook, as evident in the below code fence.

 To store the state of `jsx•darkModeState` between sessions I use the Web Storage API, which I found was easier to use than cookies.
 The value of `jsx•darkModeState` is initally set using the `jsx•useState` hook where it tries to retrieve the value for a local storage key named `html•darkModeState`.
-If it fails to do so so it sets the React state variable to `js•"light"`.
-Such that `js•"light"` is the default value for React state variable.
+If it fails to do so, it sets the React state variable to `js•"light"`.
+This means that `js•"light"` is the default value of the React state variable.

 ```jsx {numberLines: 5,filePath:{path:'cv/src/components/DarkModeButton.js',link:'https://github.com/james-door/cv/blob/main/src/components/DarkModeButton.js'}}